rossrobino/domco/README.md

 ## Overview

-In contrast to other static site generators, which often require familiarization with various template file types, **domco** presents an refreshing solution.
+In contrast to other static site generators, which often require familiarization with various template file types, **domco** presents a refreshing solution.
 It enables you to utilize HTML, CSS, and JavaScript, and work undeterred by the shifts in the landscape of server side JavaScript tooling.

 One key feature **domco** provides is the use of browser APIs on the server through the usage of [jsdom](https://github.com/jsdom/jsdom).